 MEIDLINGER L: Demonstration of a comprehensive systemic solution for existing buildings at the interface between public and private spaces

-The combination of greening and solar power, water management, repurposing of street space, and mobility—integrated with a resilient energy infrastructure and the application of a tailored financing model—constitutes a service offering that is highly relevant for implementation and scalable.
-The process and technological innovation, which specifically addresses ownership structures and public-private interfaces, can offer benefits to city residents as well as city administrations (climate change adaptation), the economy (opening up new market potential), and the scientific community (gains in knowledge, new research impulses).
-The area in question is home to residents in all their cultural and social diversity, including newcomers, long-time residents, families, and single-person households, as well as guests at the numerous hotels and guesthouses in the neighborhood.
+The area in question is home to residents of all cultural and social backgrounds – including newcomers, long-time residents, families, and single-person households – as well as guests staying at the numerous hotels and guesthouses in the neighborhood.
 The business community is also diverse and varied.
-The retrofitting of four existing buildings provides insights that can be applied to other locations or (pioneering) cities.
+The retrofitting of up to four existing buildings provides insights that can be applied to other locations or (pioneering) cities.

 Project duration